Ship's Log: June 13th—Monitor®/QuickCover® Test Sail

 Installation Blitz Begins

 The Garhauer Rigid Boom Vang arrived today.
 This is the first major system install since the windlass and it marks the beginning of a series of complex installs that will last until we shove off.
 I didn’t really think it would be all that difficult when I ordered it at the boat show.
 “Just drill a few holes, tap them, and bolt it on,” I thought.
 But when I started lining it up I realized I would need to dust off some of that trig that I had forgotten 15+ years ago.
 A few well written blog posts later I’m feeling much better about the install.
-I’ll try round two tomorrow (and document it if you’re lucky). ...
+I’ll try round two tomorrow (and document it if you’re lucky).
+The next project will be the Monitor Windvane.
+That should arrive Tuesday.
+With any luck I’ll have it installed before Memorial Day so we can use it as we tool around the Bay on our 3 day weekend cruise. ...

 May 14, 2011 · 2 min · Tucker Bradford